 Participating in ASU Poder involves attending in-person sessions and completing self-paced virtual modules.
 We estimate that a student's participation is about 30 hours over the span of the five weeks.

 Poder students with an innovative Internet of Things (IoT) venture or idea are eligible to compete in a Cisco Innovation Challenge for an opportunity to win seed funding of up to $5,000 to launch or grow their project.

-Days and locations will be chosen based on the partner college and student availability, with options including mid-day and/or evenings at the following locations:
+Days and locations are chosen based on the partner college and student availability, with options including mid-day and/or evenings at the following locations: